Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-2-4.md

   - On Windows, if a ‘failed to allocate memory’ error occurred while executing the Emulator, try the following:
     - Close some other programs and try to launch the Emulator again.
     - If the RAM size is set to 768 or 1024 MB for the VM in the Emulator Manager, change it to 512 MB.
-    - Increase the user area of the virtual memory in the system to 3 GB by entering the bcdedit /set increaseuserva 3072 command on the console with administrator rights (Windows 7 only).
-And reboot.
+    - Increase the user area of the virtual memory in the system to 3 GB by entering the bcdedit /set increaseuserva 3072 command on the console with administrator rights (Windows 7 only), and reboot.
   - If you use a MacBook Pro which has both Intel HD and NVidia GPUs, when you execute the Emulator with the **OpenGL ES ver. v1.1 & v2.0** option, the Emulator can be unexpectedly terminated.
 Use the **OpenGL ES ver. v2.0 & v3.0** option.
 - SDB
   - To use the SDB bash completion feature, enter the source .sdb-complete.bash command on the bash shell.
 The feature runs manually from Tizen 2.4 official due to the Installer and Update Manager issue.